Estes Grows Readers! Sign up to receive free picture books, mailed each week. For preschoolers entering Kindergarten this fall.

 Books in the program are short, colorful, and appealing to young children.
 Families may choose to receive all 100 picture books in English, or a combination of books in English and Spanish.

-April is the Month of the Young Child.
 The Library is celebrating the many benefits of early childhood literacy, including the reading-based cognitive development that prepares a child for a lifetime of success.
 These 100 little books could make the difference for a child in becoming a lifelong reader and successful learner at school.

 The Estes Grows Readers program is made possible through support provided by the Estes Valley Community Fund Committee and the Estes Park Education Foundation, and in partnership with Unite for Literacy.
 As a community, we’ll continue to work together, to Unite, in creating the next generation of readers and lifelong learners.